 BCB After Dark is the place for you to talk baseball, music, movies, or anything else you need to get off your chest, as long as it is within the rules of the site.
 The late-nighters are encouraged to get the party started, but everyone else is invited to join in as you wake up the next morning and into the afternoon.

-Welcome back to everyone who skips the jazz.
+Welcome back to everyone who skips the jazz and noir.

-How many home runs will Seiya Suzuki hit in 2022?
+How many home runs will Seiya Suzuki hit this season?